tznthou/simple-console-mcp/README_EN.md

 The core goal of this MCP is to fully embrace the **subtraction principle** — achieve maximum effect with minimum functionality.
 It's also an application of the **80/20 rule**: if 80% of debugging scenarios only need Console Logs, why load 100% of the tools?

+I believe this is probably the world's smallest MCP for Console Log monitoring.
+I'm quite proud of that.
+This was also my first time building an MCP tool, and through the process I learned how to publish packages to npm for anyone in the world to download.
+I'm not sure if others will adopt this tool, but at least it's very useful for me.

 ---

 ## Architecture